 Yes, Christmas isn't exactly around the corner, and this is a NYE-related post, but hear us out: traditional Christmas fairs in Budapest kick off in late November and last up until December 31.
 From tangy scents of local food and famous mulled wine (or Glühwein, as the Hungarians call it) to an abundance of New-Year-inspired candy and spectacular laser shows—Budapest Christmas markets have a little something in store for you.

-Budapest can't be called unique for celebrating the advent of the new year with fireworks, but they sure do it differently from any other city—at least because you can watch them from ancient castles.
+Budapest can't be called unique for celebrating the advent of the new year with fireworks, but they sure do it differently from any other city—because you can watch them from ancient castles!
 You'll be able to enjoy the broad spectrum of colors and the fantastic lights flowing across the sky.
 The best locations for firework-watching are the Buda Castle and the Fisherman's Bastion.
-But if you prefer something less fancy, save yourself a spot on the banks of the Danube river.
+But if you prefer something less fancy, save yourself a spot on the banks of the Danube River.